McDonald’s Plans To Add More Ordering Kiosks Because Customers Buy More From A Machine Than A Person

-Slowly but surely, machines are changing the way that we handle every day things — including the way we order fast food.
+Slowly but surely, machines are changing the way that we handle everyday things — including the way we order fast food.

-According to USA Today, the McDonalds has plans to add ordering kiosks to thousands of stores in hopes of making their profits grow.
+According to USA Today, McDonald’s has plans to add ordering kiosks to thousands of stores in hopes of making their profits grow.
 The company found that when people have more time to look at a screen and think about what they want to order, they actually end up ordering more, thus increasing profits.

 “So there is a little bit of an average check boost that comes with it,” CEO Steve Easterbrook says.